ampproject/amphtml/ads/adocean.md

 ### Optional parameters

 - `data-ao-mode` - sync|buffered - processing mode
-- `data-ao-preview` - livepreview configuration id
+- `data-ao-preview` - true|false - whether livepreview is enabled
 - `data-ao-keys` - additional configuration, see adserver documentation, do not define different values for slaves within one master
 - `data-ao-vars` - additional configuration, see adserver documentation, do not define different values for slaves within one master
-- `data-ao-clusters` - additional configuration,see adserver documentation
+- `data-ao-clusters` - additional configuration, see adserver documentation
 - `data-ao-master` - unique id of master placement

 ## User Consent Integration